notofonts/noto-docs/src/miniarticles/NotoSerifYezidi.md

 # Noto Serif Yezidi

-Noto Serif Yezidi is a serif design intended for general use for the Yezidi script.
+Noto Serif Yezidi is a serif design for texts in the Yezidi script.

-It contains 56 glyphs and 2 OpenType features, and supports 55 characters from the Unicode blocks: Yezidi, Arabic.
+Noto Serif Yezidi has multiple weights, contains 56 glyphs, 2 OpenType features, and supports 55 characters from 2 Unicode blocks: Yezidi, Arabic.

 ## Supported writing systems